sumsted/openctidemo/README.md

         <item sortOrder="2" name="reqAdapterUrl" label="CTIAdapterURL">https://<your hosted domain>/softphone</item>

-3. Go into Salesforce setup/developer console and create a new class called OpenCtiSearchContact.cls.
+3. Go into Salesforce setup/developer console and create a new class called OpenCtiSearchContact.
 Replace the editor contents with the contents from the file OpenCTISearchContact.cls.

 4. Then complete the setup configuration in salesforce for your call center.